ScoutmasterBucky/ScoutmasterBucky/README.md

 The file is a list of these types of items - let's call them "Requirement List Items":

 * Callout
+* Detail
 * Note
 * Requirement

 ### Callout

 Adds text between requirements.
+Centered, italicized.
 Useful for headings, "OR" or "AND" lines, and the like.
 Does not show up on the workbook.

 ```
 - callout: true